kmcgrath88/FraminghamML-Project/README.md

 We found that the class imbalance in a predicted outcome significantly affected which testing metric accurately measured the performance of machine learning algorithm.
 For outcomes with highly imbalanced classes (e.g. MI_CHD: negative event = , positive event =  ) using test accuracy is a very misleading metric, as the number of correctly called negatives far outweighs the small percentage of correctly called positives.
 A better test metric then, is the f1- measure, which is the harmonic mean of the precision and recall.

-We also found that support vector machines (SVMs) seemed to peform better than the other machine learning algorithms, especially for outcomes with imbalanced classes.
+We also found that support vector machines (SVMs) seemed to perform better than the other machine learning algorithms, especially for outcomes with imbalanced classes.
 SVMs tended to have the highest F1-measure for each outcome and generally predicted a greater number of true positives than the other algorithms.